Fire Alarm Regulations for Commercial Buildings

 Failure to meet the six-month inspection quota means that your system will not be deemed compliant with British Standards, something which could cause issues if you are tasked with proving that your building meets required fire safety regulations.

-Fire Alarm Installation & Maintenance Professionals
+Fire Alarm Installation & Maintenance London

 In order to ensure your building – whether it’s used for retail, as office space or for tenants – has a fire alarm which meets the regulations set out by the government and the relevant industry bodies, you will need specialist fire alarm services from a professional organisation.